Claudette’s source

 r

 Hello Jeremy!
 It’s nice to meet you.
-How can I assist you today?
-Is there anything specific you’d like to chat about or any questions you have?
+How are you doing today?
+Is there anything I can help you with or any questions you’d like to ask?

-• content: [{‘text’: “Hello Jeremy!
-It’s nice to meet you.
-How can I assist you today?
-Is there anything specific you’d like to chat about or any questions you have?”, ‘type’: ‘text’}]
+• content: [{'text': "Hello Jeremy!
+It's nice to meet you.
+How are you doing today?
+Is there anything I can help you with or any questions you'd like to ask?", 'type': 'text'}]

 • model: claude-3-5-sonnet-20240620